African American Collection

 The Douglass-Truth Branch houses one of the largest collections of African American literature and history on the West Coast.
-A building expansion in 2006 greatly expanded shelf space for the collection.
 The collection features more than 10,000 items, including biographies, magazines, literature, music and films.

 Seattle Black Spatial Histories Institute